-1 Summarise the regulatory framework for the communications sector.
+Summarise the regulatory framework for the communications sector.
 Do any foreign ownership restrictions apply to communications services?

-The Department of Communications, Climate Action and Environment (DCCAE) is the relevant governmental department responsible for the telecoms and media sector.
-The regulator is the Commission for Communications Regulation (ComReg).
+The Department of Environment, Climate Action and Communications (DECC) is the relevant governmental department responsible for the telecoms sector and the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media is responsible for the media sector.
+The telecommunications regulator is the Commission for Communications Regulation (ComReg).

-Ireland has implemented the European regulatory framework governing the electronic communications sector by way of primary and secondary legislation.
+Ireland has implemented the EU regulatory framework governing the electronic communications sector by way of primary and secondary legislation.
 Primary legislation consists of the Communications Regulation Acts 2002-2016.
-In 2011, Ireland introduced a number of regulations to transpose the European reform package, namely:
+Secondary legislation currently consists of regulations that transpose the EUframework, namely:

-- the European Communities (Electronic Communications Networks and Services) (Framework) Regulations 2011 (the Framework Regulations); - the European Communities (Electronic Communications Networks and Services) (Access) Regulations 2011 (the Access Regulations); - the European Communities (Electronic Communications Networks and Services) (Authorisation) Regulations 2011 (the Authorisation Regulations); - the European Communities (Electronic Communications Networks and Services) (Universal Service and User's Rights) Regulations 2011 (the Universal Service Regulations); and - the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (the Privacy Regulations).
+- the European Communities (Electronic Communications Networks and Services) (Framework) Regulations 2011 (SI 333/2011) (the Framework Regulations); - the European Communities (Electronic Communications Networks and Services) (Access) Regulations 2011 (SI 334/2011) (the Access Regulations); - the European Communities (Electronic Communications Networks and Services) (Authorisation) Regulations 2011 (SI 335/2011) (the Authorisation Regulations); - the European Communities (Electronic Communications Networks and Services) (Universal Service and User's Rights) Regulations 2011 (SI 337/2011) (the Universal Service Regulations); and - the European Communities (Electronic Communications Networks and Services) (Privacy and Electronic Communications) Regulations 2011 (SI 336/2011) (the Privacy Regulations).

-The European Commission launched a review of the regulatory framework for electronic communications and the directive establishing the European Electronic Communications Code (EECC) entered into force in December 2018.
-Ireland will have until 21 December 2020 to implement the directive into national law, which will lead to a change to the Irish regulatory framework.
-We understand that the DCCAE is currently working on revised Irish legislation to implement the EECC.
-It is worth noting that the DCCAE has a good track record of implementing such legislation on time.
+Following a review of the regulatory framework for electronic communications, the directive establishing the European Electronic Communications Code (EECC) entered into force in December 2018.
+Ireland missed the deadline for implementation on 21 December 2020 and is expected to implement the EECC into Irish law in 2021.
+We understand that the DECC is currently working on finalising Irish legislation to implement the EECC.